Agile Transition Plan Template

 A thoughtfully-made Agile transformation roadmap can communicate high-level strategy and different certainty levels to each component.
 These roadmaps are normally more detailed and specific the closer they are to the current period.
 They’re less complicated or more in flux the further away they are.

-When to use an Agile transformation roadmap
+When to use an Agile Transformation Roadmap Template

 The contradiction of relying on road mapping to visualize an Agile transformation is that digital product development is iterative, not linear (as visual templates usually look).